thfProjects/BandNameGenerator/README.md

 # BandNameGenerator
-Generates a band name for a given musical genre
+Generates a band name based on the given musical genre that you type